TheElder1984/voiceChat/README.md

 python main.py
 ```

 Click the microphone button and start speaking.
+Use the stop button to interrupt speech output.
 Say "exit" or close the window to stop.

 ## Notes
-- TTS removes markdown symbols to improve audio clarity.
+- TTS removes markdown and emojis to improve audio clarity.
+- Uses SoundDevice + Whisper for accurate voice capture.
+- Uses Edge TTS for responsive and high-quality speech.
 - Ensure microphone access is allowed.
-- If PyAudio gives install errors, use sounddevice instead.

 ## License
-GPL 2.0
+MIT

 ## Acknowledgments
 - Whisper by OpenAI
 - Gemma via LM Studio
+- Edge TTS by Microsoft
 - Python TTS and GUI libraries